-Pham et al. used an LSTM with 100 hidden units in the original paper.3 Comparing the size of the problem in this paper with Pham et al.'s paper, we use an LSTM with 10 hidden units.
+Pham et al. used an LSTM with 100 hidden units in the original paper.3 Comparing the size of the problem in this paper with Pham et al.’s paper, we use an LSTM with 10 hidden units.

-Overall Training Scheme for Controller Structure Search and Parameter Optimization
+Overall Training Scheme for controller structure search and parameter optimization

 Throughout the training process, there are two sets of learnable parameters: the parameters of the LSTM are denoted by θ, and the shared parameters of the filter are denoted by ω.
 The training process consists of two interleaved phases.
 The first stage trains the shared parameters of the filter, ω, and optimizes the parameters from the whole by genetic algorithm.
 In the actual experiment, the number of training steps per round of ω is set to 20 (taking into account the convergence of the genetic algorithm and the time overhead of the computational process, the number of iterations per round of training of the genetic algorithm is set to 20).
 The second stage trains the parameters of the LSTM θ.
 Unlike the original ENAS paper, where the object of study is the data set and multiple sets of data need to be sampled for updating, the object of study in this part is a single controlled system, which is set to perform one parameter update in the actual experiment.
 These two phases are alternated during the training process, and the total number of rounds is generally set between 100 and 200.
 More details are as follows.